jfree/jfreesvg/README.md

     http://www.jfree.org/jfreesvg/

-This version (2.2) was released on ?? ???
-2014.
+This version (2.2) was released on ??
+January 2015.
 A change history appears at the end of this file.

 Getting Started